Authentic Lessons for 21st Century Learning

 Engage

-Students make the connection of grouping like items and figure out how that concept applies to simplifying polynomial expressions.
+Students make the connection between grouping like items and simplifying polynomial expressions.

 Explore

-Students use a digital math manipulative to explore using addition and subtraction to simplify polynomial expressions.
+Students use digital math manipulatives to explore modeling adding and subtracting polynomial expressions.

 Explain

-Students participate in a Scavenger Hunt Notes activity to complete notes on using addition and subtraction to simplify polynomial expressions.
+Students complete a Scavenger Hunt Notes activity to take notes on using addition and subtraction to simplify polynomial expressions.

 Extend

-Students watch an ICAP video to see how polynomial expressions affect or change sound, then work in groups to apply their knowledge to listen to their simplified polynomials using a web tool.
+Students watch a career-focused video to learn how polynomials relate to sound, and then apply their knowledge to simplify polynomial expressions and listen to their results using a web tool.

 Evaluate